 A closer look at the defining struggles that shaped Frank Sinatra's life and career.

-In 1962, Frank Sinatra was snubbed by President Kennedy, who stayed with Bing Crosby due to FBI concerns.
+In 1962, Frank Sinatra was snubbed by President John F. Kennedy, who stayed with Bing Crosby instead of Sinatra in Palm Springs due to FBI concerns.

-In 1963, Frank Sinatra's gambling license was temporarily suspended after Giancana was spotted at the Cal Neva Lodge & Casino, leading to him giving up his share in Cal Neva and the Sands.
-His son, Frank Jr., was also kidnapped that year.
+In 1963, Frank Sinatra's gambling license was temporarily suspended after Giancana was spotted at the Cal Neva Lodge & Casino, leading him to give up his shares in Cal Neva and the Sands.

-In January 1977, Frank Sinatra's mother, Dolly, died in a plane crash on the way to see him, causing him to cancel shows and recover in Barbados.
+In January 1977, Frank Sinatra's mother, Dolly, died in a plane crash while traveling to see him.
+He canceled shows and spent time in Barbados.
+In March 1977, he performed at the Royal Albert Hall in London, raising money for charity.

 In 1978, Frank Sinatra filed a $1 million lawsuit against a land developer for using his name in the "Frank Sinatra Drive Center" in West Los Angeles.

-On September 19, 1984, Frank Sinatra was forced to drop the case against Kitty Kelley, with several leading newspapers expressing concerns about censorship.
+On September 19, 1984, Frank Sinatra was forced to drop his case against Kitty Kelley, with several leading newspapers expressing concerns about censorship.

-In 1986, Frank Sinatra collapsed on stage while performing in Atlantic City and was hospitalized for diverticulitis, which left him looking frail.
+In 1986, Frank Sinatra collapsed on stage in Atlantic City and was hospitalized for diverticulitis.
+Two years later, he reunited with Martin and Davis for the Rat Pack Reunion Tour.

-During his tours, Frank Sinatra fainted onstage in Richmond, Virginia in March 1994.
+During his tours, in March 1994, Frank Sinatra fainted onstage in Richmond, Virginia, due to memory lapses during concerts.

-In February 1997, Frank Sinatra suffered a heart attack and was hospitalized, leading to no further public appearances.
+In February 1997, Frank Sinatra suffered a heart attack and made no public appearances following this event.

 CBS is a major American commercial broadcast television and radio...